Cog Icon signifying link to Admin page

 - As a minimum the service should be a new Assisted Cash Service

-Link is a not-for-profit entity, with 32 member organisations, including High Street banks, building societies, the Post Office and independent ATM operators, so it may well be one of these that ends up supplying the service.
 Link’s financial inclusion programme subsidises free-to-use cash machines in deprived areas, which costs around £1.5 million each month, since ATMs supplying free cash cost money to provide and service.

 The service will be set up by Cash Access UK, a not-for-profit company, with Members (including Barclays, HSBC, Lloyds, NatWest and Santander), and Subscribers (including AIB NI, Bank of Ireland, Danske Bank, TSB, and Vigin Money).
 These are the banks who have chosen to come together to protect cash access for their customers and provide the community bankers in banking hubs.